cytusalive/Minesweeper/README.md

 0.2 minesweeper grid and check function done

-0.6 graphics added, working on game features
+0.4 graphics added, working on game features

+0.6 functional minesweeper with some game features